Chiragmodi01/CLI-02/README.md

 # Let's play a quiz on Pirates of the Caribbean.
 Hey guys!
 I made this fun CLI Quiz App about Pirates of the Caribbean.
-I'm sure you will enjoy playing it.
+I'm sure you will enjoy playing it :)

 # Keep in mind:
 There are total 10 questions.